-Exchange planning was carried out by the board of directors of the Risk Pool Association and an advisory board appointed by Chaney.
+Early exchange planning was carried out by the board of directors of the Risk Pool Association and an advisory board appointed by Chaney.
 The Risk Pool Association, the advisory board, and the insurance department continued working throughout 2012, and in November, Chaney notified the U.S. Department of Health and Human Services (HHS) that Mississippi intended to implement a state-run exchange.
 However, Bryant told HHS in December 2012 that Chaney had overstepped his authority.
-In February, HHS rejected Mississippi’s exchange blueprint.
+In February 2013, HHS rejected Mississippi’s exchange blueprint.

 According to a report released by HHS, the average cost for a bronze plan —the lowest-cost option — in Mississippi is $342 a month.
 The national average for a bronze policy is $249 a month.
 Chaney attributes the state’s high premiums to the lack of competition among insurers and state residents’ poor health status.
 Mississippi is tied for last in a national ranking of health indicators.